 PRINCETON MAINE – Not many times I’ve been able to write about my actual hometown where I grew up and spend all of my childhood years, but here it is.

-My little brother Daniel Newman has found “a gem” parked in abandoned lot on the property of a timber transport company Murray Laplant & Sons Inc., in the small village of Princeton, Maine.
-The semi truck used in the film is a custom Peterbilt 378, and was iconic in the 1989 movie Pet Semetery.
+My little brother Daniel Newman has found “a gem” parked in an abandoned lot on the property of a timber transport company Murray Laplant & Sons Inc., in the small village of Princeton, Maine.
+The semi-truck used in the film is a custom Peterbilt 378 and was iconic in the 1989 movie Pet Semetery.

-The Laplant Company said they considered selling the truck about a year ago for around 2,500 dollars but has decided to keep the truck right where it sits.
-In the Past they have used the truck for hauling local Timber to the Georgia Pacific Mill in Woodland (Baileyville) Maine.
+The Laplant Company said they considered selling the truck about a year ago for around 2,500 dollars but have decided to keep the truck right where it sits.
+In the past they have used the truck for hauling local Timber to the Georgia Pacific Mill in Woodland (Baileyville) Maine.
 They also used it for a show truck for many years.

 Pet Semetary filming locations included Bangor, Bucksport, Ellsworth, Hancock, Mt.
 Desert, N. Hampden, Seal Harbor, and Sedgwick, Me.
 Filming ran from September 15th, 1988 to November 11th, 1988, and several of these locations would be considered the “Downeast” of Maine.

 Princeton Maine is located in Eastern Maine in Washington County.
 The village has a small population of about 1,500 people.
 The area is known for hunting, logging, and fresh fish both fresh and salt.